-The consolidated financial statements include the financial statements of the Company, its subsidiaries, its VIEs and VIE's subsidiary.
-All intercompany transactions and balances are eliminated upon consolidation.
+The consolidated financial statements include the financial statements of the Group, its subsidiaries and its VIEs.
+All inter-company transactions and balances are eliminated upon consolidation.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2012, 2013 AND 2014

-(U.S. dollars in thousands, except share data and per share data, or otherwise noted)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2013, 2014 AND 2015 (U.S. dollars in thousands, except share data and per share data, or otherwise noted)